itsdarklikehell/Master-Installer/README.md

 # Master-Installer

-provides a manu in whiptail to install software or remove bloatware on a newly flashed raspbian (or debian derivative)
+provides a menu in whiptail to install software or remove bloatware on a newly flashed raspbian (or debian derivative)